julian-molina/Documentation/pages/contributing/contributing-documentation-including-node-definitions.md

 {% endraw %}
 ```

-{% include callout.html type="primary" content="The above code renders the Backtesting Session page with the title in an H4 heading style, the icon (at 50 px in size) and the short definition in normal font, both side by side on an HTML table, and the content right below.
+{% include callout.html type="success" content="The above code renders the Backtesting Session page with the title in an H4 heading style, the icon (at 50 px in size) and the short definition in normal font, both side by side on an HTML table, and the content right below.
 There is no collapsible block because the ```more``` parameter is left empty, and the rest of the sections are not included because all other sections are left empty as well." %}

 The code above results in the following content: